Image SEO: 6 Advanced Optimization Strategies

 5. Image Compression for Improved Page Load Times

 To compress an image online, you need to reduce its file size without significantly sacrificing its visual quality.
-Optimizing your images for web use can have a massive impact on page load times, affecting user experience and search rankings.
+Optimizing your images for web use can have a significant impact on page load times, which in turn affects user experience and search rankings.

 Impact on SEO

-- Reduced Bounce Rates.
-Users are more likely to stay on your website if it loads quickly, leading to lower bounce rates and higher engagement signals for search algorithms.
+• Reduced Bounce Rates.
+Users are more likely to stay on your website if it loads quickly, resulting in lower bounce rates and stronger engagement signals for search algorithms.

-- Improved Mobile Performance.
-Compressing images is essential for optimizing mobile page speed, which has become a critical factor in SEO due to mobile-first indexing.
+• Improved Mobile Performance.
+Compressing images is crucial for optimizing mobile page speed, a critical factor in SEO due to the shift to mobile-first indexing.

 Choosing the Right Image Compression Technique